Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: MPC--CLF--CBF Framework

-We formulate the trajectory generation solution as a quadratic program (QP) with connectivity-preserving constraints under the MPC--CLF--CBF framework.
-The controller incorporates an HOCBF constraint that ensures safety, while connectivity is imposed through an HOCBF constraint when the graph is connected or through an HOCLF constraint otherwise.
-A key difficulty is that the HO--CLF--CBF conditions are defined in continuous time, which would introduce infinitely many constraints.
-As proposed in~\cite{pan2025robust}, a receding-horizon approach that solves the QP at discrete time steps can appropriately approximate the certified continuous time solution.
-At each replanning time $t_0$, the system predicts the future trajectory over a horizon of duration $\tau = K\sigma$, or $K$ steps of duration $\sigma$.
-The predicted output, velocity, and control input at step $k \in \{0,\dots,K-1\}$ are denoted by $\hat{\mathbf{y}}_{k}$, $\hat{\mathbf{v}}_{k}$, and $\hat{\mathbf{u}}_{k}$, respectively.
-Additionally, since the output trajectories are parameterized as piecewise B\'ezier curves, the robots' velocities and accelerations can be directly evaluated as lower--order derivatives, so the double-integrator dynamics in \eqref{eq:prel-double-integrator} are implicitly satisfied given initial state $x(t_0)$ and control input $\mathbf{u}(t_0)$.
-At each timestep, we solve the following QP for each robot $i$, where $j \in \mathcal{N}_i$:
+We formulate trajectory generation as a QP subject to the aforementioned connectivity-preserving and collision-avoidance constraints, minimizing goal deviation and control effort over a planning horizon.
+Note that both the HOCLF and HOCBF constraints are defined in continuous time over the planning horizon, which introduces an infinite number of constraints and makes the problem intractable.
+Inspired by~\cite{11235958}, we sample the HOCLF and HOCBF constraints at discrete time steps over the horizon to obtain a computationally tractable approximation, although formal continuous-time guarantees do not directly hold.
+At a replanning time $t_0$, the system predicts a continuous-time B\'ezier trajectory over a horizon $\tau = K\sigma$, corresponding to $K$ steps of duration $\sigma$.
+Additionally, since the output trajectories are parameterized as piecewise B\'ezier curves, the robots' velocities and accelerations can be directly obtained by evaluating their derivatives, and the double-integrator dynamics in \eqref{eq:prel-double-integrator} are respected.
+At each time step, we solve the following QP for each robot $i$, where $j \in \mathcal{N}_i$: